zhrispineda/System-Settings/README.md

 </details>

 ## Information
-- This project is a recreation of the System Settings app for macOS 26 **RC** (25A353).
+- This project is a recreation of the System Settings app for macOS 26 (25A354).
 - All features within the app are only simulations and have no effect on the device.

 ## Usage
-Clone, open, and run the project in Xcode on any Mac on **macOS 26**.
-Use the 15.5 branch if you are on an older version as new beta APIs are being used in the main branch.
+Clone, open, and run the project in Xcode on any Mac on macOS 26 or newer.
+Use an older branch if you are on an older version.

 Feel free to download and modify the project for your own personal use.